tanchu-git/synapse-nyc-taxi/README.md

 To improve the performance of the query, I created a [stored procedure](https://github.com/tanchu-git/synapse_nyc_taxi/blob/main/ldw/stored_procedure/02_sp_gold_trip_data_green.sql) to partition the data by year and month.
 ## Automated pipeline
-Data Analysts will want the data up to date.
+Data consumers will want the data up to date.
 For that I created pipelines that runs at an regular interval.
 It starts with a script to look up the bronze tables, deletes old silver partitions and finally create new ones with the stored query.
 Same procedure, going from silver to gold.

 ![Screenshot 2023-08-15 002226](https://github.com/tanchu-git/synapse_nyc_taxi/assets/139019601/c2ea85e9-1dde-4665-8244-ad2bc7b376ee)

 Some silver tables require a different pipeline design, so there will be two pipeline designs for silver layer.
-Linking these pipelines.
+Orchestrating these pipelines together.
 Gold layer will stay up to date, as new data gets added through the bronze layer.

 ![Screenshot 2023-08-15 012506](https://github.com/tanchu-git/synapse_nyc_taxi/assets/139019601/fa4b5c3e-82cc-4c88-ac49-1c6ccad4c313)

+## Power BI